 - Academic Resource Center (ARC)

-- You can make appointments with tutors through TutorTrac and use Collaborate Ultra or Google Meet (formerly known as Google Hangouts Meet) to complete a tutoring session.
+- You can make appointments with tutors through this form and use Collaborate Ultra or Google Meet to complete a tutoring session.

-- Academic Coaches - Students who are looking for help with GLS 180 and GLS 182 for one-on-one sessions with academic coaches can either use this Google Calendar to see coach availability or contact Andrew De Leonardis or Nisha Jagannathan to set up an appointment for one-on-one coaching.
+- Academic Coaches - Students who are enrolled in GLS 180, GLS 182 or are looking for general learning assistance through one-on-one sessions with academic coaches can either check the Google Calendar for coach availability or contact Andrew De Leonardis, Nisha Jagannathan, Nataliya Turchmanovych, or Sarah Coates to set up an appointment for one-on-one coaching.

 - Writing Center - Tutors can assist you in any stage of the writing process from brainstorming and outlining to final touches and references.
-One-on-one turtoring is available as is asynchronous sessions.
-You can schedule an apointment at tutortrac.iit.edu.
+One-on-one tutoring is available as is asynchronous sessions.
+You can schedule an appointment at tutortrac.iit.edu.

-- Virtual Math Tutoring Center—Although RE129 is currently closed due to COVID-19, graduate student teaching assistants are available to answer your math questions online
+- Virtual Math Tutoring Center - Although RE129 is currently closed, graduate student teaching assistants are available to answer your math questions online.

 Galvin Library Resources

-- Galvin Library Guide for accessing their resources and services remotely
+- With the Galvin Library Guide you can learn how to access their resources and services remotely.

-There are many tools available for collaboration through the Google Suite apps to which all members of the Illinois Tech community have access.
+There are many tools available for collaboration through Google Workspace to which all members of the Illinois Tech community have access.